alexisstrong11/Work-Scheduler/README.md

 # **Work-Scheduler**

 ## **Description**
-This project allowed me to use my knowledge of HTML, CSS and JavaScript and API's to create a workday calendar that allows users to block off, track and save daily events between 9:00 AM and 5:00 PM.
+This project allowed me to use my knowledge of HTML, CSS and JavaScript to create a workday calendar that allows users to block off, track and save daily events between 9:00 AM and 5:00 PM.

 - - - -
 ## **Table of Contents**